Retirement Solutions- Understanding Home Reversion Plans

 What Will It Cost to Take Out A Home Reversion Plan?

-Like other financial plans, with the home reversion plan you might have to pay:
+Like other financial proposals, with the home reversion you might have to pay:

-- for the regular maintenance of your estate
+- for the regular maintenance of your house

 - an arrangement fee to the lender for the product

 - an adviser’s fee and their assistance in setting up the scheme

 - valuation fees – it will govern how much you sell your home for, so ensure you pay for an independent estimate and do not accept any suggestions by the reversion company

 - legal fees – ensure that you pay for independent guidance; have the terms of the lease scrutinised by a trusted solicitor, and not by the reversion provider

 Q: Can One Still Move House After Taking Out A Home Reversion Plan?

 A: Yes, you can still move house after taking out a home reversion.
 However, the estate must be eligible, meaning it must be of similar value and an acceptable construction type for the provider to approve the relocation/move.